-Керог The sizing of the bioretention filter media footprint is questioned.
+The sizing of the bioretention filter media footprint is questioned.
 CSIRO published documents indicate that performance of the bioretention system plateaus when the sizing is nominally 1.5% of the impervious area being treated, not necessarily as a percentage of the total catchment.

-The required filter media area for the 'deemed to comply' solution for residential developments, being 1.5% of the catchment area, was determined by testing case studies with the MUSIC (Model for Urban Stormwater Improvement Conceptualisation) software.
-A range of filter media areas were tested to determine the threshold at which the stormwater quality performance criteria (Table 1) are achieved.
-The case study testing incorporated a range of ratios of roof / driveway &amp; car park / other ground level areas; however it was impossible to consider all potential permutations.
-It is generally accepted that for some developments, a filter area of 1.5% of the catchment area may not quite meet the performance criteria, but for other developments the performance criteria will be exceeded.
-A filter area sized at 1.5% of the catchment area is generally consistent with the sizing required to meet performance criteria in other jurisdictions.
+- The required filter media area for the 'deemed to comply' solution residential developments, being 1.5% of the catchment area, was determined by testing case studies with the MUSIC (Model for Urban Stormwater Improvement Conceptualisation) software.
+A range of filter media areas were tested to determine the threshold at which the stormwater quality performance criteria (Table 1) are achieved. case study incorporated a range of ratios of roof / driveway & car park / other ground level areas; however it was impossible to consider all potential permutations. - It is generally accepted that for some developments, a filter area of 1.5% of the catchment area may not quite meet the performance criteria, but for other developments the performance criteria will be exceeded. - A filter area sized at 1.5% of the catchment area is generally consistent with the sizing required to meet performance criteria in other jurisdictions.

 It is however, noted that the 'deemed to comply' solutions are optional for minor developments.
-So, if a consultant / developments.
-So, if a consultant / development succepted that a particular minor development succepted that a particular minor development area, then there is an option to undertake MUSIC modelling to demonstrate this.
-It is recommended that no changes are made.
-In some examples (school hall buildings), performance criteria would be impractical to comply with.
-It is suggested that provision for pre- lodgement discussions be made within the DCP.
-Clause 22.4 enables Council to approve a request for less stringent performance criteria.
-In these circumstances further justification will be sought to demonstrate why compliance with the performance criteria is impractical.
-Council's existing pre-lodgement system allows developers and Council staff to have preliminary discussions about development matters and for minutes of the meeting to be recorded.
-It is proposed that the third paragraph under Table 1 be amended to add the following words: "where appropriate justification is provided e.g. Through MUSIC modelling".
+So, if a consultant / developer is confident that a particular minor development could meet the performance criteria with a smaller filter area, then there is an option to undertake MUSIC modelling to demonstrate this.

+- In some examples (school hall buildings), performance criteria would be impractical to comply with.
+It is suggested that provision for prelodgement discussions be made within the DCP. - Clause 22.4 enables Council to approve a request for less stringent performance criteria.
+In these circumstances further justification will be sought to demonstrate why compliance with the performance criteria is impractical. - Council's existing pre-lodgement system allows developers and Council staff to have preliminary discussions about development matters and for minutes of the meeting to be recorded.